ming0701/imdb_dashboard/README.md

 ## Dashboard description

-Our dashboard consists of one web page that shows 4 main reactive plots:
+Our dashboard consists of one web page that shows overall summary and 4 main reactive plots:

+- The high level totals

+These are a set of 4 numeric totals showing the total count of movies, the average runtime across all movies, the total number of actors across all movies, and the average rating of all movies based on the filters applied.

-- The top rated movies by genre
+- The proportion of movies by genre

-This is a bar chart showing the genres on the x-axis and some kind of aggregation (e.g. count or average rating) on the y-axis.
-Each of the individual bars is also coloured by genre.
+This is a box plot showing the genres on the x-axis and the count of movies on the y-axis.
+The box plots will be categorized by a categorical column, for e.g., top 3 regions.

 - How movie ratings vary over time